-1 Utilise Investment Strategies
+1. Utilise Investment Strategies

-Under SIS Act 1993, all trustees of an SMSF are required to have an investment strategy.
+Under the SIS Regulations 1994, all trustees of an SMSF are required to have an investment strategy.
 An investment strategy outlines the fund's objectives and specifies the type of assets the fund can invest in.

 In order to run a successful SMSF it is important to ensure that your investment strategy is specific to the needs of the members of the fund and is reviewed at least annually.
-The investment strategy needs to consider the diversification and liquidity of the fund's assets as well the fund's ability to pay benefits and cover expenses as/when they fall due.
+The investment strategy needs to consider the diversification and liquidity of the fund's assets, the fund's ability to pay benefits and cover expenses as/when they fall due; and whether insurance is necessary.

-It is important to understand that members of the fund may each have different investment goals (ie. adult child vs retiree), and therefore the strategy should reflect the risk profile of the member.

-It is important not to think of an investment strategy as another compliance obligation but rather treat it as a way to assist you achieve your retirement goals.
+It is important to understand that members of the fund may each have different investment goals (ie. adult child vs retiree), and therefore the strategy should reflect the risk profiles of the members.
+It is important not to think of an investment strategy as another compliance obligation but rather treat it as a way to assist you to articulate and achieve your retirement goals.

-2 Consult with Professionals
+2. Consult with Professionals

 It is virtually impossible to run an SMSF without some support from accountants, financial planners, actuaries and lawyers.
-Although some may choose to manage their SMSF with limited professional help, should you wish to run a successful SMSF it is important that you are not afraid to consult with professionals.
+Although some may choose to manage their SMSF with limited professional help, should you wish to run a successful SMSF it is important that you are not afraid to consult with professionals where required.

-With superannuation laws constantly changing and becoming more complex, an SMSF specialist can help you not just with the day to day administration and compliance issues, but also with the more technical and complex issues (ie. SMSF borrowing, change of trustee, death or disability etc,) It is important to consult with a professional when running an SMSF as it allows you to leverage off their expertise to ensure you are maximising the benefits of your SMSF and to provide you with peace of mind about your superannuation.
+With superannuation laws constantly changing and becoming more complex, an SMSF specialist can help you not just with the day to day administration and compliance issues, but also with the more technical and complex issues (ie. SMSF borrowing, change of trustee, death or disability etc.).

+It is important to consult with a professional when running an SMSF as it allows you to leverage off their expertise to ensure you are maximising the benefits of your SMSF and to provide you with peace of mind about your superannuation.

-Keep Personal & Fund Assets Separate
+3. Keep Personal & Fund Assets Separate

 All SMSFs must adhere to the sole purpose test, meaning you must ensure everything that happens within the fund is for the sole purpose of providing retirement benefits to its members.
 Therefore, it is important that you keep the money and assets of the fund separate from other money and assets (eg. your personal assets).

-Successful SMSFs typically choose a corporate trustee upon establishment as this is the easiest way to comply with these rules.
+Statistically more SMSFs choose a corporate trustee upon establishment which is the easiest way to comply with these rules.
 A corporate trustee clearly identifies assets in a name other than the member's personal name (ie. ABC Pty Ltd as trustee for ABC Family SMSF), thereby reducing the risk of having fund assets mixed with personal assets.

-Ensure your Fund is Compliant
+4. Ensure your Fund is Compliant